kkj-100-010-110/OpenGL/README.md

 ##NOTE
     - You can see what to learn in the 'step_by_step' directory.
         !
-Each step doesn't have all stuff to build the project.
+Each step may not have all stuff to build the project.
-        !
-There are some new that I learnt.
     - It's using SPDLOG
         - https://github.com/gabime/spdlog

+CMake
+- configure : cmake -Bbuild . -DCMAKE_BUILD_TYPE=[Debug|Release]
+- build : cmake --build build --config Debug